 Ringworm can occur in people of all ages.
 Children may be at higher risk because of accidental poor hygiene choices.
 People who spend a lot of time in gyms and public swimming areas may also be at higher risk.

 You’ll need to see your doctor for a diagnosis of either condition.

-Red, circular rashes on the skin are a telltale sign of ringworm, but your doctor will also test a sample.
+Red, circular rashes on the skin are a telltale sign of ringworm, but your doctor will also test a sample to confirm.
 They’ll look for signs of a fungal infection.
 If the fungal test is negative, then you don’t have ringworm.
-The doctor may diagnose you with nummular eczema or another type of skin condition instead.

-Once you have an accurate diagnosis, your doctor can explain the treatment plan.
+Once you have an accurate diagnosis, your doctor can explain treatment options.

 Treating nummular eczema depends on the severity of the condition.
 Lifestyle changes are sometimes enough to help clear the skin.
-These tips can often help:
+The following tips can often help:

 - Avoid chemicals and metals if your condition is caused by a sensitivity to them.

 - Stay hydrated to help clear up skin patches while preventing new ones.

 - Bathe only in lukewarm water.
 A few minutes after, apply a fragrance-free moisturizer.